umalabs/correlated-authorization/README.md

 ## II.
 Motivation

-&emsp;<em>Correlated&nbsp;authorization</em> is an attempt to revive UMA WG's original idea – UMA wide ecosystem [6], when the resource owner and requesting party might "know each other" in the real world, but the resource owner's authorization server has no pre-established trust with the requesting party or any of their identity/claims providers – in other words, when the resource owner's authorization server and requesting party's identity provider don't know each other.
+&emsp;<em>Correlated&nbsp;authorization</em> is an attempt to revive UMA WG's original idea—UMA wide ecosystem [6], when the resource owner and requesting party might "know each other" in the real world, but the resource owner's authorization server has no pre-established trust with the requesting party or any of their identity/claims providers—in other words, when the resource owner's authorization server and requesting party's identity provider don't know each other.

 ## III.
 UMA Wide Ecosystem Concept